Members of ASH Ireland, Council of the Irish Heart Foundation

 The board members of ASH Ireland, Council of the Irish Heart Foundation serve on a voluntary basis.
 The current Board Members are:

-Emmet O’Brien (Chairperson)
+Prof Emmet O’Brien (Chairperson)

-Norma Prof Emmet O’Brien is a Consultant Respiratory Physician and an Honorary Clinical Lecturer in Medicine at RCSI.
+Prof Emmet O’Brien is a Consultant Respiratory Physician and an Honorary Clinical Associate Professor in Medicine at RCSI.
 Dr O’Brien graduated in Medicine from University College Cork and was awarded a PhD from RCSI for his work in translational respiratory medicine.
 He completed his fellowship training in Pulmonary and Critical Care Medicine at the University of Pittsburgh Medical Center in Pittsburgh, USA.
 He has a specialist clinical interest in lung cancer and lung nodule evaluation at Beaumont Hospital.
 Prof O’Brien’s research has explored pulmonary disease phenotypes in current and former smokers and understanding tobacco smoke susceptibility in those with COPD and emphysema.

 Prof Shane Allwright